huruifeng/BrainDataPortal/README.md

 # BrainDataPortal

-## Documentation
+## Installation and running
-The Documentation for installation and running the app is available at [BrainDataPortal Docs](huruifeng.github.io/BrainDataPortal/).
+The Documentation for installation and running the app is available at [BrainDataPortal Docs](https://huruifeng.github.io/BrainDataPortal/)

 ### NOTES:
 - 1. Load all the meta data when first load the page, separate the meta data into cell level and sample level